-Again, when the energy is focused on one threat to our safety; it allowed the finances of my friends business to suffer.
-What will this do to the mental health of this individual, his family and the economy?
+Again, when the energy is focused on one threat to our safety; it allowed the finances of my friend’s business to suffer.
+What will this do to the mental health of this individual, his family, and the economy?

 In my pondering about this, my heart breaks for this individual who represents small businesses across our nation and it makes me question how I will start a business in the midst of massive companies that seem to inadvertently destroy the little guy.
 Lots of tangents I could go on here. 🙂

 I am not offering a solution to this, but I believe this is a good analogy for the balance that we need in our own lives.
-I think that this is a great example of how we as humans may focus our energy on one threat that speaks so loudly too us, we lose out on the other threats that are just as important or more important to our well-being.
+I think that this is a great example of how we as humans may focus our energy on one threat that speaks so loudly to us, we lose out on the other threats that are just as important or more important to our well-being.

 My wife is an RN and in my observation of how her job is right now, they have been cutting back on services in order to “be available for covid patients.”
-Meanwhile, people are not getting homecare services that they need, and are going to have to reassess these patients again to “make sure they still need the service.”
-We know they need the service, and now they may be in worse shape then they started.
+Meanwhile, people are not getting the homecare services that they need, and are going to have to reassess these patients again to “make sure they still need the service.”
+We know they need the service, and now they may be in worse shape than they started.

 Is there a more balanced approach here?

-As humans in families, we are trying to maintain a homeostasis or balance in our lives that makes us feel comfortable, gets us in a continuous steady rhythm and allows us to maintain the habits whether good or bad.
+As humans in families, we are trying to maintain a homeostasis or balance in our lives that makes us feel comfortable, gets us in a continuous steady rhythm, and allows us to maintain habits whether good or bad.
 When this balance is thrown off, the whole system is often affected.
 Our nervous systems work to try to maintain this balance, but it is often thrown out of whack.

-Its like being on one of those scales in the doctor’s office where you have to balance the dials in order for the scale to register your weight.
+It’s like being on one of those scales in the doctor’s office where you have to balance the dials in order for the scale to register your weight.
 Each person’s balance may look a little bit different depending on how they weigh.
-Another aspect is that, what you think is balance may actually be detrimental to your health and wellbeing.
+Another aspect is that what you think is balance may actually be detrimental to your health and well-being.

 Our Bodies work towards maintaining that balance

-If we look at the whole system of our world, we can see that the whole homeostasis has been thrown off because we have chosen to focus all of our energy in fighting off the virus while neglecting other small subtle but important organs of the system.
-It’s the perfect analogy of what happens in our body’s and our minds when we don’t maintain a balanced life.
+If we look at the whole system of our world, we can see that the whole homeostasis has been thrown off because we have chosen to focus all of our energy on fighting off the virus while neglecting other small subtle but important organs of the system.
+It’s the perfect analogy of what happens in our bodies and our minds when we don’t maintain a balanced life.

 What is the rhythm you are in?
 How is it keeping you stuck in the same spiral?
-As creatures of habit we can get used to this rhythm of living like a comforting quilt in the middle of an Edmonton freak May snow storm.
+As creatures of habit, we can get used to this rhythm of living like a comforting quilt in the middle of an Edmonton freak May snowstorm.

 So What?
 Where do I start?